dumpmemory/socks6/README.md

     StreamID, contains a uint32, unique for each conn.
 Used by client to enable mux bind.
 - non-mux conn MUST ignore it.
 - In same conn, client MUST either always send it or not send it.
-- When not send by client, 1 backlog bind per conn.
+- When not send by client, client MUST NOT open more than 1 backlog bind per conn.
-- Server MUST reply same stream id to ack mux bind
+- Server MUST reply same stream id when ack mux bind

+IANA consideration:
+- socks6 over quic port
+- streamid option

 Normative ref:
 - RFC9000